Back

 Recommended Deployment Strategy

-You should always follow school or district polices for using organizational units (OUs) in the Admin console, but if your school or district does not provide guidance we recommend using organizational units (OUs) to:
+You should always follow school or district polices for using organizational units (OUs) in the Admin console, but if your school or district does not provide guidance, we recommend using OUs to:

 • Limit the availability of the floating accessibility menu and accessibility shortcuts.